fxinyangat/Predictive-Credit-Scoring-Machine-Learning-Approach-to-Lending-Decisions/README.md

 ### **Problem Statement**
-The financial industry faces significant risks in loan approvals, including:
+With only 45% of loan applications approvaed, the organization faces significant risks and ineffieciencies in loan approvals, including:
 - **Credit default risks**, which increase non-performing loans (NPLs).
 - **Regulatory compliance challenges**, requiring fair and explainable loan decisions.
 - **Inefficient manual loan screening processes**, leading to delays in approvals.